AnyBody/ammr/Docs/Scaling/intro.md

 expect the definition of a scaling law, although user can choose the actual law.

-Currently there are nine pre-defined scaling laws available in AnyBody
+Currently there are six pre-defined scaling laws available in AnyBody:

 ```{eval-rst}